Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Mirror Symmetry for Degree 13 Pfaffian

-In \cite{rod}, E. R\o dland constructed a mirror family for the degree 14 pfaffian Calabi-Yau threefolds $X_{14}=\mathrm{Pfaff}(7) \cap \mathbb{P}^{6}$ by orbifolding the initial threefolds.
+In his thesis \cite{rod}, E. R\o dland constructed a mirror family for the degree 14 pfaffian Calabi--Yau threefolds $X_{14}=\mathrm{Pfaff}(7) \cap \mathbb{P}^{6}$ by orbifolding the initial threefolds.
 His work is notable from two aspects.
-Firstly, this is the first example of mirror symmetry for a non-complete intersection Calabi-Yau threefold with $h^{1,1}=1$.
-Secondly, the Picard-Fuchs equation of the mirror family $\check{X}_{14}$ has two maxiamlly degenerating points; $\infty$ corresponds to the initial $X_{14}$ and $0$ corresponds to $\mathrm{Gr}(2,7)\cap \mathbb{\check{P}}^{13} \subset \mathbb{\check{P}}^{20}$, which is the projective dual of $\mathrm{Pfaff}(7) \cap \mathbb{P}^{6} \subset \mathbb{P}^{20}$.
-In fact, this pair is the first example of a derived equivalence between non-birational Calabi-Yau threefolds \cite{bc}.
-K. Hori and D. Tong presented how to describe these Calabi-Yau threefolds with GLSM using a non-abelian gauge group in two dimensions \cite{ht}.
-The link between the pfaffian $X_{14}$ and the grassmannian sections $\mathrm{Gr}(2,7)_{1^{7}}$ was further studied in \cite{hos}, in which a thought-provoking phenomenon in the higher genus Gromov-Witten invariants is discovered.\\
+Firstly, this is the first example of mirror symmetry for a non-complete intersection Calabi--Yau threefold with $h^{1,1}=1$.
+Secondly, the Picard--Fuchs equation of the mirror family $\check{X}_{14}$ has two maximally unipotent monodromy points; $\infty \in \mathbb{P}^{1}$ corresponds to the initial $X_{14}$ and $0\in \mathbb{P}^{1}$ corresponds to $\mathrm{Gr}(2,7)\cap \mathbb{\check{P}}^{13} \subset \mathbb{\check{P}}^{20}$, which is the projective dual of $\mathrm{Pfaff}(7) \cap \mathbb{P}^{6} \subset \mathbb{P}^{20}$.
+In fact this pair is the first example of a derived equivalence between non-birational Calabi--Yau threefolds \cite{bc}.
+K. Hori and D. Tong presented how to describe these Calabi--Yau threefolds with GLSM using a non-abelian gauge group in two dimensions \cite{ht}.
+The link between the pfaffian $X_{14}$ and the Grassmannian sections $\mathrm{Gr}(2,7)_{1^{7}}$ was further studied in \cite{hos}, in which a thought-provoking phenomenon in the higher genus Gromov--Witten invariants is discovered.\\